 I have six years of bedside experience as a Critical Care ICU nurse with medical/surgical ICU, cardiac ICU, and post-open-heart experience.
 During my nursing career, I have often felt frustrated in situations where it was clear what needed to be done but unable to do so because I lacked the authority and had to refer to someone who had it.
 My interest in becoming a Nurse Anesthetist was initially fired when I was doing a ‘critical care consultation’ on a new ICU patient who needed urgent surgery and would not survive without it.
 I discussed the case with the surgeon and continued with my duties.
 When the patient returned to the ICU, I was paged.
 I noted that a CRNA accompanied the patient.
-I was very impressed by his calm, professional, and confident demeanor; he made his report, addressed the drips, and did everything that was helpful for the patient’s comfort and recovery.
+I was very impressed by his calm, professional, and confident demeanor; he made his report, addressed the drips, and did everything helpful for the patient’s comfort and recovery.
 I saw him accompany the patient safely through surgery and recovery.
 I realized that he possessed the oversight, authority, and autonomy that I had long desired to exercise for the benefit of my patients.

 I have a long-standing interest in pain management.
 I aim to acquire the high-level skills, knowledge, and experience to become an expert nurse anesthetist capable of adding value to the profession through research.
 I see the program as providing an avenue to enable me to maximize my utility as a nurse serving at the peak of the profession.
 I also seek to fully realize my potential and apply my experience and training to date in a more challenging and satisfying role.
 I am particularly interested in assisting patients who are fearful or have difficulties understanding, because of age, low educational level, or language barriers, what the procedure proposed involves, and why it is necessary.